arielgabbay/tau-0368.3539/README.md

   * The minimal number of queries needed to decrypt the flag for this stage.
 An appropriate flag is selected from the flag pool according to this value.
   * The maximal number of queries needed to decrypt the flag for this stage.
 An appropriate flag is selected from the flag pool according to this value.
   * The IP address of the host running the stage's server containers (for `nginx` configuration).
 Notice that for running stage containers on the same host as the `nginx` container, the IP address given should be `172.17.0.1`, which is the default IP of the docker host.
-* Add the stage to the CTF in the CTFd platform and update the `CTFd/db` directory accordingly, as explained above.
+* Add the stage to the CTF in the CTFd platform and update the `CTFd/db_base` directory accordingly, as explained above.
+* To add files given to the participants other than the public key and encrypted flag, add files to the directory `material/stage_XX`, where `XX` is the stage number.
+The CTF-building scripts will make sure these files are added to the `zip` file attached to the challenge.

+## Solution scripts and tests

-## Running the attack (the solution script)
+### Running the attack scripts

 The attack scripts expect a public key file, and can also take a valid encryption of a message using the server's key (to skip the blinding phase of the Bleichenbacher attack); in the CTF, this message is the encrypted flag.
 To run the Bleichenbacher attack, for example, run